The ballpoint pen is the most common writing instrument in the world, but how in the world does it actually work?

 Technically yes, ballpoint pens can be erased.

-Some ballpoints have been specially formulated with ink that can be erased with a special eraser such as the Paper Mate Eraser Mate Ballpoint Pen.
+Some ballpoints have been specially formulated with ink that can be erased with a special eraser.
+These include the Paper Mate Eraser Mate Ballpoint Pen.

 To erase a standard ballpoint: